 Photo taken in:SeesenCountry name at time of photo:Germany, 1870-1945Country name today:Germany

-This is our summer house, a 15-room mansion in Seesen, near Berlin.
-I grew up there, not in Berlin.
-We had a gigantic park.
+Our summer house in Cezn had a gigantic park.
 We bred racehorses.
 Every member of the family had a car.
 There were many servants: from the butler to the cook, from the chauffeur to the 'lady's companion.'
 We observed Shabbat, but they did not dare take me to synagogue.
 Anti-Semitism was increasing.
 In 1927, it had become so bad that my mother declared she could not stand it any longer, and she moved us back to Pest.